 Over-arching principles

-The working group discussed and agreed upon the following general principles that should be applied in the management of patients with SSc; assessment of patients with SSc for cardiac disease should include evaluation for the presence of both SSc cardiomyopathy and coronary artery disease (CAD); suggestion of SSc-cardiomyopathy on investigation should be interpreted in the context of possible co-existing systemic hypertension (HTN), CAD, diastolic dysfunction and valvular disease, as seen in the general population.
+The working group discussed and agreed upon the following general principles that should be applied in the management of patients with SSc: assessment of patients with SSc for cardiac disease should include evaluation for the presence of both SSc cardiomyopathy and coronary artery disease (CAD).
+Suggestion of SSc-cardiomyopathy on investigation should be interpreted in the context of possible co-existing non-SSc related pathology as seen in the general population including systemic hypertension (HTN), CAD, and valvular disease (that might have similar clinical manifestations to those observed in patients with SSc-CM).
 Other confounding factors such as interstitial lung disease (ILD), pulmonary hypertension (PAH) and anaemia should also be evaluated; cardiac pathology should be considered throughout the disease course; where indicated, it is important to involve a cardiologist to provide interpretation of cardiac investigation findings and to help manage the patient and plan appropriate monitoring.

 Relevant background to the recommendations